The 10 Attributes of Wildly Successful People You Should Memorize Now

 Secrets of success

 We all know people who seem to be accomplished in their every pursuit.
-So it’s especially interesting to read a new British study that drills into the 10 attributes that make people extra good at what they do.
+So it's especially interesting to read a 2017 British study that drills into the ten attributes that make people extra good at what they do.
 And they all have a few things in common.
 For starters, they identify and understand their strengths when pursuing a goal, says Amanda Potter, the lead researcher, founder, and managing director at Zircon Management Consulting, a business psychology company in England.
 High achievers also tend to be motivated by a negative or positive life event, and they credit their success to having someone in their life who believed in them.
-After conducting interviews with 42 high-achievers, including a range of CEOs, entrepreneurs, sports stars, and media personalities, Potter concluded that we all have a different combination of winning attributes—in other words, no two winners are exactly the same—however, all successful people have some or all of 10 specific attributes.
-“For example, it may be your single-minded focus and determination or it might be your curiosity and willingness to disrupt the current situation that makes you successful,” she says.
-Read on as our two experts explain why the qualities that engender success and why they’re so key.
+After conducting interviews with 42 high-achievers, including a range of CEOs, entrepreneurs, sports stars, and media personalities, Potter concluded that we all have a different combination of winning attributes—in other words, no two winners are exactly the same—however, all successful people have some or all of ten specific attributes.
+"For example, it may be your single-minded focus and determination or it might be your curiosity and willingness to disrupt the current situation that makes you successful," she says.
+Read on as our two experts explain why the qualities that engender success and why they're so key.

 Successful people are driven to achieve their goals, but for the ultra-successful there's an even bigger mandate, says Isaura Gonzalez, PsyD, a licensed clinical psychologist in New York City.
 "Burning ambition takes into account the desire to hit your mark each and every time as well as an unrelenting desire to be the best of the best."
 Say these mantras every day to reach your goals.